 1. Lead with gratitude to boost positive thinking

-It’s hard to break out of a cycle of negativity.
+The importance of positive thinking cannot be understated, and it’s hard to break out of a cycle of negativity.
 Once we start thinking about everything that is wrong, it seems to snowball into a mountain of self-pity.
 Our brains are working so hard to seek out who or what to blame.

 In these moments, you have to make the choice to flip the switch.
 Move from blame to grace.
 From what is lacking to what is abundant.
 It’s even more effective if you are proactive instead of reactive.
 (Like when you wear a helmet to ride a bike or wear a seat belt in the car.)
 Guard yourself against stress by building a regular practice of gratitude.